After School Programs

 Enrollment for the After School Program 2021-2022 Begins May 28, 2021 at 4PM

-Click here to enroll - on May 28th after 4PM
+Click here to enroll (the form will go live on May 28th at 4PM)

 After School C.A.R.E.

 C.A.R.E. provides safe and supervised after-school environments and enrichment activities to improve academic achievement and school participation.
 Using a Learning Center format, C.A.R.E. offers:

 - Homework Assistance (1st-8th grades as assigned by school) and Computer Labs